Issued: September 9, 2014

 - If your research dean decides to allow the at-risk proposal to move forward, then:

 The research dean emails their endorsement to the appropriate OSP proposal team.
 For assistance with determining your proposal team, visit the OSP Department Organization webpage.

-► For further information on the new proposal deadline policy, please read this memo from Stephen Hsu, Senior Vice President for Research and Innovation (formerly VPRGS), and Mark Haas, Vice President for Finance and Treasurer.
+► For further information on the new proposal deadline policy, please read this memo from Stephen Hsu, Former Senior Vice President for Research and Innovation (formerly VPRGS), and Mark Haas, Vice President for Finance and Treasurer.